sarryqassir/100-days-of-code/README.md

 ## Why?
 This will give me some structure.
 I find coding/ learning fun, and this seems like a nice way to stay consistent.

+## What will I be doing?
+- Courses, projects, tutorials, anything that makes me write some code.
+- At least 1 leetcode question a day

 ## What happens after?
 I'll be taking what I learn, along with the projects I've built, and looking for opportunities to apply these skills.

 ## Contents